9M2PJU/9M2PJU-DXSpider-Docker/README.md

 ```bash
 docker compose logs -f
 ```

-## 🛠 Configuration
-- Modify `dxspider/startup` or `dxspider/config` to customize settings.
-- Ports can be mapped in `docker-compose.yml` to suit your network.
-- The DXSpider web interface (if enabled) will be accessible via `http://your_server_ip:port`.

 ## 📡 Usage
 - Connect to the cluster using any DX Cluster client (e.g., **N1MM, DXTelnet, CC Cluster, Log4OM**):